Composite Restoration Important Notes

 Composite Restoration Long Essays

 Question 1.
 Define composite.
 Classify and write its com¬position.
-Describe the management of media angular fracture of upper central right incisor not involving the pulp of patient aged 14 years.
+Describe the management of media angular fracture of upper central right incisor not involving the pulp of a patient aged 14 years.

 Or